 So both ETF providers and their clients (those of us in the investment industry) have career-risk related incentives to producing/buying market-tracking smart beta funds.
 ETF providers don’t want investors redeeming due to volatility, and investment managers need to give the appearance of remaining active investors.

 This makes it especially important for investors looking to allocate to a smart beta strategy to be aware of exactly what they’re buying.
 Whilst index-like returns aren’t necessarily a bad thing, if an investor buys something like GSLC and expect it to handily outperform the benchmark every year because they’re investing in “factors”, then they’re likely to be disappointed.

 But not all multifactor smart beta ETFs are index trackers.
 An interesting look into multifactor ETFs versus the S&P has been taken by Stuart Cary of ETF Miner.
-Using their Active Share Matrix (which you can access here), they show how a selection of multifactor ETFs have varying active shares versus the S&P:
+Using their Active Share Matrix, they show how a selection of multifactor ETFs have varying active shares versus the S&P: